PyCav/server/server_setup_guide.md

 You can also customise further parts of your JupyterHub installation in this file.
 Including login logos, application logos and shared directories etc. This document will not explain the details of how to do this, please refer to the [JupyterHub Docs](http://jupyterhub-tutorial.readthedocs.io/en/latest/) if you need more information.

 #### **NbGrader Configuration**
-Run the commands below to configure the environment variables that NbGrader uses for configuration making sure to replace [username] with the name of the user you created earlier.
+Run the commands below to configure the environment variables that NbGrader uses for configuration making sure to replace **[username]** with the username of an admin on your JupyterHub server.

-[username] is actually admin in jupyterhub must change command?
+**[username] is actually admin in jupyterhub must change command?**
 ```bash
 echo "CONFIGPROXY_AUTH_TOKEN='""$proxy_key""'" >> /etc/environment
 JPY_tmp=$(jupyterhub token --db=sqlite:///home/public/server/jupyterhub.sqlite -f /home/public/server/jupyterhub_config.py [username])